Yabla Review: Why Its Immersive Video Learning Approach Is Effective, But Limited for Word-hounds and Polyglots

-I’ve tried many programs in my quest to study more than seven languages.
-In this post, I give you my honest, in-depth review of Yabla.
+I’ve tried many programs in my quest to study more than seven languages, so I have a lot of experience with language learning programs of all types.

 Contents

-Key Features
+Key Features of Yabla

 Native speaker videos with clickable subtitles

-The video content is a mixture of original content commissioned by Yabla and licensed content from other sources, including TV shows and films.
+The video content is a mixture of original content commissioned by Yabla and authentic licensed content from other sources, including TV shows and films.
 All of Yabla’s videos contain native speakers, giving you an immersive experience.

 Here’s a video from Yabla that explains how it works:

-The first thing I noticed is that Yabla’s licensed videos are pretty old, some dating back five years or more.
+The first thing I noticed is that Yabla’s licensed videos are pretty old, some dating back five years or more, which was a little disappointing.

 There’s a lot of information (and buttons!) on the screen, and it can take a bit of getting used to at first.

-I started by watching two videos: one from Extr@ French—a series of video lessons for beginners created around 2003—and a more recent advanced video from Le Monde (The World), a well-known French newspaper.
+I started by watching two videos: one from Extr@ French—a series of video lessons for beginners created around 2003—and a more recent advanced video from Le Monde (The World), a well known French newspaper.

 Each video comes with clickable subtitles in English and your target language.
 You can switch these on and off as you wish.